Brankale/Nintendo-DS-Lite-colorspace/measurements/README.md

 * **Let the screen warm up**:
   * Warming can take 5–10 minutes, or up to 30 minutes depending on the screen type.
   * Measuring too early can produce non-reproducible results and does not reflect the true visual experience.
-  * Begin measurements only once values have stabilized.
+  * Wait until luminance and chromaticity stabilize” and record when stable.
 * **Remove external light sources**:
-  * Avoid sunlight, lamps, or other screens that can affect measurements.
+  * Avoid sunlight, lamps, and any other external light sources.
+Even small reflections or stray light can affect measurement accuracy.
   * For multiple screens (e.g., NDS family), cover the screens not being measured to prevent light leakage.
 * **Plug in the charger for certain handhelds**:
   * Some devices (e.g., PSP-1000) require charging to reach maximum screen luminance.